joakin/nvim/README.md

-## Vim dotfiles
+## Neovim config files

-These are the vim config files that I use on a daily basis.
+These are the neovim config files that I use on a daily basis.